ehlesp/smallab-k8s-pve-guide/G003 - Host configuration 01 ~ Apt sources, updates and extra tools.md

     ![noVNC shell disconnecting](images/g003/pve_node_updates_noVNC_shell_logout.webp "noVNC shell disconnecting")

-5. Back in the `Updates` view of your `pve` node, you'll see that the updates list hasn't been refreshed.
-So, press again on the `Refresh` button to update the list:
+5. Back in the `Updates` view of your `pve` node, see that the updates list has not been refreshed.
+Press again on the `Refresh` button to update the list:

     ![Refresh button on Updates view](images/g003/pve_node_updates_refresh_button_after_update.webp "Refresh button on Updates view")

 6. The `Updates` view may or may not show more updates to apply after refreshing.
-So, keep on applying the upgrades until none appears listed in this page:
+Keep on applying the upgrades until none appears listed in this page:

     ![Updates list empty](images/g003/pve_node_updates_empty_list.webp "Updates list empty")

-7. If you've applied many updates, or if some of them were kernel-related, it's better if you reboot the system.
+7. If you have applied many updates, or if some of them were kernel-related, it is better if you reboot the system.
 Just press on the `Reboot` button while having your `pve` node selected:

     ![Reboot button in web console](images/g003/pve_node_reboot_button.webp "Reboot button in web console")

-    The Proxmox VE web console will ask you to confirm the action.
+    The Proxmox VE web console asks your confirmation.
 Click on `Yes` to proceed:

     ![PVE node reboot confirmation](images/g003/pve_node_reboot_confirmation.webp "PVE node reboot confirmation")